 Humans are built to connect with a story, empathize with characters, and react to a narrative.

-Such stories usually comprise a protagonist (based on your brand’s target persona), a conflict or a problem they face (your target audience’s pain points), and finally, the solution they discover (closely tied to your offerings/products) - all of which are tied together with a narrative arc.
+Such stories usually comprise a protagonist (based on your brand’s target persona), a conflict or a problem they face (your target audience’s pain points), and finally, the solution they discover (closely tied to your offerings/products).

 No, you do not need a conventionally interesting product to leverage storytelling for your business.
 That’s one common myth that keeps marketers from exploring storytelling for their marketing communication.

 All you need to do is to effectively craft a narrative around how the usage of your products or services can potentially positively impact the end-users’ lives.